 With RefWorks, you can import references from Holy Cross databases to create your own personal list of references and bibliographies for your papers.

-However, you should check with your professor to confirm in which style you should submit your thesis.
+You should check with your professor to confirm in which style you should submit your thesis.

 If you need to use a style other than those listed on this page, visit our Citation Help Guide for additional guidelines.